-Marine litter can be classified in size classes as follows: macrolitter referring to items above 25mm in the longest dimension; mesolitter from 5mm to 25 mm; and microlitter from 1 μ m to 5mm.
-Sometimes the later size class is further broken down to large microplastics from 1mm to 5 mm and small microplastics from 1 μ m to 1mm.
-The main legislative frameworks related to marine litter monitoring are the EU Marine Strategy
+Marine litter can be classified in size classes as follows: macrolitter referring to items above 25mm in the longest dimension; mesolitter from 5 mm to 25 mm; and microlitter from $1\mu$ m to 5mm.

+Sometimes the later size class is further broken down to large microplastics from 1mm to 5 mm and small microplastics from 1 $\mu$ m to 1mm.

-Framework Directive (2008/56/EC, 2010/477/EC, 2017/848/EC) and the Barcelona Convention Ecosystem Approach (COP19 IMAP Decision IG.22/7) (see Box 1.1 and Box 1.2).
+The main legislative frameworks related to marine litter monitoring in the ACCOBAMS area are the EU Marine Strategy Framework Directive (2008/56/EC, 2010/477/EC, 2017/848/EC) and the Barcelona Convention Ecosystem Approach (COP19 IMAP Decision IG.22/7) but these two main pillars are integrated in additional policy and legislative frameworks for specific actions against marine litter at Mediterranean, European, EuroMediterranean and global levels are briefly presented below.